 Depending on the business’s needs, especially if that business heavily relies on Paypal for the majority of its transactions already, Paypal Here makes it really easy and effortless to accept an in-person payment.

 Paypal has the benefit of longevity and reputation in the payment processing sector, with revenue coming in at $21.5 billion.

 Square Competitors: ShopKeep POS

 ShopKeep POS offers three software options, allowing it to serve restaurants or retail businesses of all sizes — Basic, Essential, and Advanced.

-ShopKeep’s Point of Sale system provides a register, real-time transaction analytics, unlimited inventory items, and employee management included even at its introductory Basic tier.
+ShopKeep’s Point of Sale system provides a register, real-time transaction analytics, unlimited inventory items, and employee management at its introductory Basic tier.